 Learn more about mental health training

-Explore the Mental Health a Certificate offered by Kompass Professional Development.
+Explore the Mental Health & Addictions certificate offered by Kompass Professional Development.

-This 12-week course is delivered online, and taught by Rose Ceci.
-Rose is a certified psychiatric mental health nurse with the Canadian Mental Health Association.
-She has over 18 years experience in the field.
+This course is delivered online and can be completed in three to six months.
+It's taught by Rose Ceci, a certified psychiatric mental health nurse with the Canadian Mental Health Association.
+She has over 18 years of experience in the field.